dyne/zenswarm/README.md

 ![Zenswarm](docs/zenswarm.svg)

 # Zenswarm
-Protototype of Zenroom based Swarm of Oracles
+Zenroom based Swarm of Oracles

+# Deployment

-# Requirements
+## Requirements
-* a Debian based machine (the provisioning script uses apt)
+*  Linux based machine
-* node 14
-* (Server only) redis running on port 6379
-* pm2
-* the hostname on the host machine, must be reachable from the internet (can be an IP), the oracle use the hostname to announce their identities to the tracker
+* the hostname on the host machine, must be reachable from the internet (can be an IP), the oracle use the hostname to announce their identities to the Controller
-* ports between the 25000 and 30000 must be open on the host machine
+* Ports between the 20000 and 30000 must be open on the host machine
-* add the pubkey you will use todeploy from your workstation (when using root user, in /root/.ssh/authorized_keys )
+* On the host machine, add to /root/.ssh/authorized_keys the pubkey you will use to deploy from your workstation: ansible will use this pubkey to obtain root privileges on the host (not required if using the Linode scripts)
-* open a port for ansible, can be configured in hosts.toml (default: *ansible_port=22254*)
+* Open an ssh port for ansible, can be configured in hosts.toml (default: *ansible_port=22254*) (not required if using the Linode scripts)
-* the oracles' ansible installs an SSL certificate using Letsencrypt and the oracle currently comunicates via https.
+* The Oracles' ansible installs an SSL certificate using Letsencrypt and the oracle currently comunicates via https.
 This can generate issues on machines behind a proxy (e.g. a virtual machine).
+* (DID-Controller only) redis running on port 6379

-# How to run
+## How to install

 * *git clone https://github.com/dyne/zenswarm/*
-* *cd ansible*
 * edit hosts.toml to set:
   * address of target machine for deployment (default: zenswarm.zenroom.org )
-  * set user to log in the target machine (default: root)
   * port that ansible will use to connect to the host (default: *ansible_port=22254*)
   * amount of oracles to be deployed on that machine (default: *nodes=3*)
-* edit run_ansible_example.sh, to configure the endpoints that the oracles will use to announce and unannounce (the W3C-DID controller)
+* edit *./ansible/init-instances.yml* in case you want to use a different DID Controller to perform the announce and deannounce (defaults: **announce_url: "https://did.dyne.org/api/W3C-DID-controller-create-oracle-DID.chain"** and **deannounce_url: "https://did.dyne.org/api/W3C-DID-controller-remove-oracle"**)
-* run run_ansible_example.sh
-* edit *subscription.csv* to define which Oracle will notarize from which L1 to which L0
+* edit *./ansible/subscription.csv* to define which Oracle will notarize from which L1 to which L0
+* **make setup-tls** to install the SSL certificate using Letsecncrypt
+* (If deploying on Linode): execute **make one-up IMAGE=(name of the linode image)**
+* (If NOT deploying on Linode): execute **make install**

+# How to run
+After installation, run:
+ * **make init** to generate the secret keys of the Oracle(s)
+ * **make start** to generate the identity and trigger the announce of the Oracle(s)
+ * **make kill** performs a graceful shutdown that deannounces the Oracle(s), unregistering the Oracle(s) from the DID Controller

 # Monitoring

 * On the machines where the oracles are deployed, use **pm2 list** to see how many instances of restroom_mw are running.
-* A GUI-based monitoring service for the Oracle is the [SoO-Dashboard](https://github.com/dyne/SoO-Dashboard).
+* A GUI-based monitoring service for the Oracle is the [Zenswarm-Dashboard](https://github.com/dyne/Zenswarm-Dashboard).
 The GUI retrieves a list of the active Oracles from the W3C-DID controller

 # Provisioning